 Both U.S. species and foreign species are protected under the ESA

 Listing Species Under the ESA

 Before an animal or plant species can receive ESA protections, it must first be added to the federal lists of threatened and endangered wildlife and plants.
 Once NOAA Fisheries determines that a species warrants listing, it adds the species to its lists at 50 CFR 223.102 (threatened species) and 50 CFR 224.101 (endangered species).
 All plant and animal species, except pest insects, are eligible for listing.

 The conservation status of all species listed under the ESA must be reviewed at least once every 5 years.
 The review evaluates whether the endangered or threatened classification is still appropriate for the species.
 These 5-year reviews consider recent recovery progress and the level and impact of ongoing and new or future threats.
 They also incorporate any new information about the species.

 Designating Critical Habitat

 One of the main purposes of the ESA is to provide a means for conserving the ecosystems that threatened and endangered species depend upon for survival and recovery.
-Areas that are determined to be essential, or that contain features that are essential, for the conservation of an ESA-listed species may be designated as “critical habitat.”
-Once critical habitat is designated, federal agencies consult with NOAA Fisheries to ensure their actions in these areas are not likely to destroy or adversely modify the critical habitat.
+Specific areas and areas that contain features that are essential for the conservation of an ESA-listed species may be designated as “critical habitat.”
+Once critical habitat is designated, federal agencies consult with NOAA Fisheries to ensure their actions are not likely to destroy or adversely modify the critical habitat.
 Critical habitat does not affect land ownership or set up a refuge or closed area, and it does not restrict private citizens’ use of the area.
 Critical habitat also does not mandate government or public access to private lands.